-Prerequisite(s): MAT 107 or permission of NSM advisor; RWR 100
+Prerequisite(s): MAT 107 or permission of NSM advisor; ENG 155 or equivalent GPA or placement score

 CPT 168: PROGRAMMING LOGIC AND DESIGN

 This course examines problem-solving techniques applied to program design.
 Topics include a variety of documentation techniques as means of solution presentation.